Dear Confluencenter Community,

 Happy holidays from the Confluencenter for Creative Inquiry!
-We want to thank our extended community for the ongoing support you provide to the Confluencenter.
-We’ve had a lot going on this year and have a lot to look forward to in 2019.
+We are grateful for our extended community and the ongoing support you provide.
+As the year comes to a close, we have many confluential highlights to reflect on, and much to look forward to for 2020.

 Reflecting on 2019...